Last updated:

 Shelter

-Thousands of homes were destroyed by the earthquake.
-Many people are sleeping outside, either because their home was damaged or destroyed or because they are afraid of aftershocks.
-They are using tarps and cloth to protect them from the elements.
+At least 78,000 homes were damaged or destroyed by the earthquake.
+In the aftermath, many people slept outside, under tarps, in tents or in their cars, either because their home was damaged or destroyed or because they were afraid of aftershocks.
+Tents and temporary shelters were erected to help people survive during the rebuilding phase.

 It is critical that people get moved into more secure and stable housing as the rainy season and winter draw closer.
 During winter – November to April – temperatures at night may drop below freezing and it frequently snows.

 CARE Morocco’s National Director, Hlima Razkaoui said, “With thousands of families affected by the recent earthquake in the High Atlas mountains sleeping in the open and winter around the corner, dignified shelter is an urgent priority.
-The first phase of the emergency focused on saving lives and feeding the survivors, but it is now also imperative to provide them with shelter.
-Homes have either collapsed or display cracks that make them dangerous.
-Families with small children sleep in the open, with hardly a blanket to protect them as the nights are already chilly.
-Women, girls, and people with disabilities are particularly vulnerable at such times.
+The first phase of the emergency focused on saving lives and feeding the survivors, but it is now also imperative to provide them with shelter … Women, girls, and people with disabilities are particularly vulnerable at such times.
 With rains starting and winter nearing, we simply don’t have the luxury to wait.”

-Project Hope is also very concerned about the rural and remote communities.
-Their assessments were conducted through SAMU-Maroc, which used mobile medical units to reach people without access to care.
+Project Hope was also very concerned about the rural and remote communities.
+In the immediate aftermath, they conducted assessments through SAMU-Maroc, which used mobile medical units to reach people without access to care.
 They found that main highways had some aid, but “smaller villages, called ‘duars,’ do not have access to health care and residents are unable to travel to points of service.
 Many of the duars that our partners were able to visit were completely destroyed, with little shelter left.
 Government officials have distributed five tents per duar, but some duars are home to almost 100 people.
 Project HOPE’s team was able to visit Aoulouz, a larger town in Taroudant Province that sustained serious damage.
 There were at least 200 tents propped up in informal settlements amongst the ruins.
 It is estimated that at least 1,000 people are living in the tents with no evidence of clear and consistent access to clean water or proper sanitation facilities, including toilets or showers.”

 Children